A Daughter’s Tears and God the Father

 This is the context in which his now grown daughter makes the powerful 16 second reminiscence.
 She speaks with what I would describe as a sort of loving melancholy of a simple act.
 “When he [Lucian] was in his eighties, he suddenly asked me to cut his hair.
 I loved doing that ‘cause I hadn’t ever really touched him that much.
 So, it was really lovely to run my hands through his hair…” Her voice fades as she begins to cry.

 The gravity of this reminiscence is found by contrasting her deep longing against the life of a famous, powerful man who was an absentee father.
-Maybe this gravity helps to illicit more attention from us.
+Maybe this gravity helps to elicit more attention from us.
 The sensational dimension of Freud’s colorful biography might offer a springboard for that mind-opening and thought-changing characteristic which we could otherwise find all around us throughout art, literature, and our personal lives.

 Open one’s mind and thoughts to what?
 The paradox of touching God the Father as it relates to intimacy with our earthly fathers.